pi43r/conversations-with-computers/Chapters/04_Co-Intelligence.md

 [^4]: @zarkadakesOurOwnImage2016 p.189
 [^5]: The simulation argument was first proposed by Nick Bostrom, where he argues that if we were able to create realistic simulated minds and worlds in the future, it is likely that we already live in a simulation. [@bostromAreYouLiving2001] The theory was
+[^6]: @FREEPORTANATOMIESBLACK
+[^7]: @AnatomyAISystem2018
-[^6]: Babycastles is a NYC based collective fostering and amplifying diverse voices in videogame culture.
+[^8]: Babycastles is a NYC based collective fostering and amplifying diverse voices in videogame culture.
 Babycastles provides artists support to actualize ideas and expose that work to new audiences. @Babycastles

-[^7]: The open source forum software _Discourse_ was hosted at the local servus.at data center.
+[^9]: The open source forum software _Discourse_ was hosted at the local servus.at data center.

-[^8]: Bogna Konior, _The Dark Forest Theory of the Internet_; Rodney Brooks, I_ntelligence without Representation_; Matteo Pasquinelli, _The Arborescent Mind: The Intelligence of an Inverted Tree_
+[^10]: Bogna Konior, _The Dark Forest Theory of the Internet_; Rodney Brooks, I_ntelligence without Representation_; Matteo Pasquinelli, _The Arborescent Mind: The Intelligence of an Inverted Tree_